pfulton/wdd-yinzers-guide/source/index.md

 ---
 title: Home
 ---
+#WDD Yinzer's Guide 2016

-Usually, city guides are pretty terrible.
-Let's make this an awesome resource for those who are in town for this year's Web Design Day!
+Usually, city guides are pretty terrible/paid for.
+So some of us yinzers (Pittsburghers) have put together a handy guide for Web Design Day 2016!

 ### General Stuff
-There's a ton of things going on during the weekend of Web Design Day.
-Two of the big things are: [Pittsburgh Pride](http://www.pittsburghpride.org/) & [The 3 Rivers Arts Festival](http://www.3riversartsfest.org/) (which features Neko Case on Saturday, June 13 FOR FREE).

-If you're staying near downtown or the North Side/North Shore area, many of the things here will be within walking distance!
-If not, Pittsburgh's [bike share program](https://healthyridepgh.com) has just launched and you can take advantage of it to get around town!
+If you're staying near downtown or the North Side/North Shore area, many of the things here will be within walking distance.
+If not, Pittsburgh's [bike share program](https://healthyridepgh.com) can get you there, along with the standard Uber/Lyft options.
+Regular taxi service, like hailing a cab, generally doesn't work.
+Seriously, it's terrible.

 If you've never been to Pittsburgh before, make it a priority to get to Mount Washington to see the city from Grandview Avenue.
 We have info on that below.

 If you're wondering what Pittsburgh is all about, a great introduction to the city are the [Rick Seback](www.twitter.com/rickaroundhere) "It's Pittsburgh, and a Lot of Other Stuff" videos, which you can stream [here](http://www.wqed.org/tv/watch/?series=3) via our local PBS affiliate, WQED.
 This guy is an institution.
-Or, you could just ask any Pittsburgh.
+Or, you could just ask any Pittsburgher.
 Pittsburghers love to talk about Pittsburgh- it's part of living here.

 ### Strip District
 The Strip would be an excellent place to walk around on the day after Web Design Day.
-[Farmers @ Firehouse](http://farmersatfirehouse.com/) - a farmer's market - is open from 9 - 1, and Saturdays are a great day to really experience the sights, sounds, and smells of Pittsburgh.
+It's where Pittsburgh goes to get...pretty much anything.
+Steelers shirt?
+Yep.
+Random imported Italian cheese?
+Got it.
+Cannoli?
+Boom.
+Mung bean pancakes?
+Got you covered.
+Come hungry.

 #### Strip District Things:
 ##### Food: